 In addition, regulators may question banks that have too much of their portfolio concentrated in commercial real estate, especially construction loans.
 Panelists referred to the “100/300 rule”—if a bank’s total construction loans exceed 100 percent of its risk-based capital, and total CRE lending exceeds 300 percent of risk-based capital, then the bank is classified as a real estate-concentrated lender, and is subject to additional scrutiny.

 Regulators also discourage banks from having too many loans concentrated in a single asset class, or in one geographic market.
 One panelist noted that his bank had to pass on a good opportunity because it would have exceeded the bank’s threshold on hotel exposure; now the bank is looking to move some of its lesser-quality hotel loans off its balance sheet to make room for higher performing deals with more experienced borrowers.

-Compliance is also an area where uncertainty is ever-present in 2017.
+One area of regulation where banks have interpreted rules differently is High Volatility Commercial Real Estate (HVCRE), a Basel III regulation.
+With regard to allowing return on capital distributions, HVCRE assets must be considered stabilized and refinance-able in the permanent markets.
 Every bank has its own method for determining when an asset can be considered stabilized, allowing distributions to be made.
 Some banks hold distributions until initial construction is complete, while other look for a particular debt-service coverage ratio.